MAAP-Project/maap-eclipseche-ops/setup-commands-v7-microk8s.md

 sudo iptables -Z
 # sudo ip link delete <device> any orphaned network, i.e. things that have `cilium` or `calico` in them
 ```

+# Upgrading MicroK8S

+Upgrading MicroK8S is a little complicated because the networking can get messed up.
+That's why we disable snap so that it doesn't do it automatically.
+To perform an updated in a clustered environment.

+1. Take note of the current version in `/var/snap/microk8s`.
+As of this writing with the `1.20/stable`, I am upgrading from version `2143`.
+2. Restart the `snapd.service` and `snapd.socket`.
+You may have to wait a few minutes for this to full start up.
+Otherwise the `microk8s.leave` will not work.
+2. Remove the node to be upgraded from the cluster (make sure the other two nodes are clustered!), following the instructions above in Resetting MicroK8S.
+3. Continue to remove the entire MicroK8S installation.
+4. Once MicroK8S has been removed, **reboot the instance**.
+There's a phantom MicroK8S web service that keeps running even after removal.
+Rebooting ensures that it's not.
+5. [Optional] Install any system updates, i.e. apt-get.
+6. Reinstall MicroK8S following instructions above, up to the `STOP HERE` for worker nodes.
+7. Take note of the new version of MicroK8S.
+As of this writing, the new version is `2213`.
+Create a link to the new version from the old version.
+At the time of this writing, it is `cd /var/snap/microk8s; sudo ln -s 2213 2143`.
+This lets nginx start properly on the node.
+8. Add the node back to one of the nodes of the existing cluster.